The great outdoors is full of nature and is quite a vast place to be. However, when you venture out to hit the trails or go camping.

-There is nothing worse than finding you are not the first, and you see someone else has been pooping in the woods.
+Nothing is worse than finding you are not the first and seeing someone else pooping in the woods.

-It may not be the best subject to talk about around the campfire, yet it is essential.
+It may not be the best subject to discuss around the campfire, but it is essential.
 When you poop in the outdoors, you need to do it the right way for more than just your health and cleanliness.

-Human faeces can ruin yours or your fellow camper’s trip if you find it unexpectedly.
-Besides, leaving shit in the woods can disrupt the local wildlife if you don’t tend to your mess in the proper manner.
+If you find it unexpectedly, Human feces can ruin your or your fellow camper’s trip.
+Besides, leaving poop in the woods can disrupt the local wildlife if you don’t tend to your mess in the proper manner.

-Everyone should follow outdoor ethics, and this can even mean as much as to train your dog where to go, as well as your own outdoor potty training sessions.
+Everyone should follow outdoor ethics, which can even mean as much as training your dog where to go and your own outdoor potty training sessions.

-Depending on where you are, some National Park land managers will want any recreationist to make use of a wag bag for when they wish to go to the bathroom in the woods.
+Depending on where you are, some National Park land managers will want any recreationist to use a wag bag when they wish to go to the bathroom in the woods.

 While there are many fun ways to poop outdoors, and in some cases, they may be an award-winning achievement.